Julia sets appear quasiconformally in the Mandelbrot set: Proof of Theorem C

-\paragraph{\bf Idea of the Proof of Theorem C} The rest of this section is devoted to the proof of Theorem C, which follows the argument of Theorem A. Recall that in the proof of Theorem A, we construct two families of quadratic-like maps ${\bs f}=\{f_c: U_c' \to U_c\}_{c \, \in \, \Lambda}$ (``the first renormalization") and ${\bs G}=\{G_c: V_c' \to U_c\}_{c \, \in \, W}$ (``the second renormalization"), and we conclude that the small Mandelbrot set corresponding to the family ${\bs G}$ has a desired decoration.
+\paragraph{\bf Idea of the proof.} The proof follows the argument of Theorem A and uses the results in the previous section.
+Recall that in the proof of Theorem A, we construct two families of quadratic-like maps $\{f_c: U_c' \to U_c\}_{c \, \in \, S \, \cap \,\Lambda}$ (``the first renormalization") and ${\bs G}=\{G_c: V_c' \to U_c\}_{c \, \in \, W}$ (``the second renormalization"), and we conclude that the small Mandelbrot set corresponding to the family ${\bs G}$ has a desired decoration.